-Q: The Crimean Tatars were the first large peaceful, organized human rights movement in the Soviet Union.
+But the other has to do with the status of Crimean Tatars.
+The Crimean Tatars were the first large peaceful, organized human rights movement in the Soviet Union.
 As you know, they're primarily Muslim, and the contrast between Ukrainian laws on religion and Russian laws on religion have redounded very much to the negative impact on the Crimean Tatars.
-I'm just wondering whether, especially in this administration, it might be useful to call attention to that fact, that the Muslim Crimean Tatars are having such a difficult if not tragic time, given also their history of - (off mic).
+I'm just wondering whether, especially in this administration, it might be useful to call attention to that fact, that the Muslim Crimean Tatars are having such a difficult if not tragic time, given also their history of-[off mic].

-TIERSKY: So for the purposes of our online viewers, the question was about could this administration engage more forcefully in defense of the Muslim Crimean Tatar community, if I could summarize it that way.
-And then I think - can we - has the microphone been addressed, or?
-No?
-OK.
-If the final question - if you could just speak up, please.
+Mr. Tiersky.
+So for the purposes of our online viewers, the question was about, could this administration engage more forcefully in defense of the Muslim Crimean Tatar community, if I could summarize it that way.
+If the final question-if you could just speak up, please.

-Q: Viola Gienger, freelance writer and editor.
+QUESTIONER.
+Viola Gienger, freelance writer and editor.

 And I wanted to ask about the role of civil society, Ambassador.
-What have you seen as the most influential role civil society has played, either in the occupied areas or in - either in Crimea or Donbas, or the rest of Ukraine, in terms of putting pressure on the relevant figures involved to try to resolve this issue and to try to move forward?
+What have you seen as the most influential role civil society has played, either in the occupied areas or in-either in Crimea or Donbas, or the rest of Ukraine, in terms of putting pressure on the relevant figures involved to try to resolve this issue and to try to move forward?
 Because it seems like we never hear much about the rest of society being involved in trying to help resolve this and put pressure on.

-TIERSKY: Thank you.
-Again, so the question there is on the role of civil society in driving this conflict towards a resolution.
+Mr. Tiersky.
+Thank you.
+Again, the question there is on the role of civil society in driving this conflict toward a resolution.

-VOLKER: Right.
+Amb.
+Volker.
+Right.
 So thank you.
 I'll try to address both quickly.
 The Crimean Tatar issue is a very important one to raise.
 The entire territory of Crimea now is occupied by Russia, claimed to be annexed.
 They've taken away fundamental political rights from the Crimean Tatars that they had exercised there previously.
 And many have stayed.
 Many have left to go to other parts of Ukraine.
 And there is an active civil society movement highlighting the plight of the Crimean Tatars.
 I met with the former speaker and deputy speaker of the Mejlis who had been imprisoned and then were released through Turkey and are now back in Ukraine.